DamianEdwards/Nanorm/README.md

 # Nanorm

 A tiny data-access helper library for ADO.NET.
-Linker and native AOT friendly.
+Trimming and native AOT friendly.

 This library is still a work in progress and some parts are not yet ready for use.